Opportunities From: Volunteer Portal | City of Hillsboro

 Key Responsibilities:

-Scan tickets at the door to ensure smooth entry for attendees.Hand out wristbands to ticket holders.Greet guests, answer questions, and provide other assistance as needed.Provide information about Latin Dance Nights and other upcoming events.Assist with light clean-up tasks at the end of the show.
+Scan tickets at the door to ensure smooth entry for attendees.Hand out wristbands to ticket holders.Greet guests, answer questions, and provide other assistance as needed.Provide information about Dance Nights and other upcoming events.Assist with light clean-up tasks at the end of the show.

 Program: Parks & Recreation: Walters Cultural Arts Center